Television licence: Australia

 Radio licence fees were introduced in Australia in the 1920s to fund privately owned broadcasters, which were not permitted to sell advertising.
-With the formation of the government-owned Australian Broadcasting Commission in 1932, licence fees were used to fund ABC broadcasts while privately-owned stations were permitted to seek revenue from advertising and sponsorship.
+With the formation of the government-owned Australian Broadcasting Commission in 1932, licence fees were used to fund ABC broadcasts while privately owned stations were permitted to seek revenue from advertising and sponsorship.
 Television licence fees were introduced in 1956 when the ABC began television transmissions.
 In 1964 a television licence, issued on a punched card, cost £6 (A$12); the fine for not having a licence was £100 (A$200).

-All licence fees were abolished in 1974 by the Whitlam government on the basis that the near-universality of television and radio use meant that public funding was fairer.
+All licence fees were abolished on 18 September 1974 by the Whitlam government on the grounds that the near-universality of television and radio use meant that public funding was fairer.
 Since then, the ABC has been funded by government grants, now totalling around A$1.13 billion per year, plus its own commercial activities (merchandising, overseas sale of programmes, etc.).